Student Struggle for Soviet Jewry: Infrastructure

 From 1964 to 1971, SSSJ was the only American organization engaged in a full-time campaign for Soviet Jewry, independently raising its meager funding from the grassroots without official assistance.
 Though from the beginning Birnbaum directed SSSJ on a strictly responsible non-violent policy of moderate activism, "along the lines of aggressive civil rights organizations like the Student Nonviolent Coordinating Committee," the Jewish establishment was intensely hostile.

-Birnbaum was able to attract a number of sympathizers in the Establishment, including major figures such as Rabbi Herschel Schacter, former Chairman of the Conference of Presidents, the late Rabbi Israel Miller, the late Richard Maass and the late Stanley Lowell, first and second chairmen of the National Conference on Soviet Jewry, Dr. Norman Lamm, later President of Yeshiva University.
-In the academic world, his founding supporters included: Rabbi Shlomo Riskin, Chairman; Dr. Irving Greenberg, Vice Chairman; and Rabbi Charles Sheer, Vice Chairman.
-Rabbi Avraham Weiss became an officer in 1971, accelerated SSSJ’s activist modes, and campaigned relentlessly for Anatoly Sharansky.
-Succeeding Rabbi Riskin as chairman, he served in that capacity 1984–1989.
+Birnbaum was able to attract a number of sympathizers in the Establishment, including major figures such as Rabbi Herschel Schacter, former Chairman of the Conference of Presidents, Rabbi Israel Miller, Richard Maass and Stanley Lowell, first and second chairmen of the National Conference on Soviet Jewry, Norman Lamm, later President of Yeshiva University.
+In the academic world, his founding supporters included Rabbi Shlomo Riskin, Chairman and Irving Greenberg, Vice Chairman.
+Rabbi Avraham Weiss became an officer in 1971, accelerated SSSJ’s activist modes, and campaigned strongly for Anatoly Sharansky.
+He was chairman from 1984–1989, succeeding Riskin as chairman.

 Founding students included Sandy Frucher, Hillel Goldberg, Arthur Green, Dennis Prager, Glenn Richter, Benjamin Silverberg, James Torczyner, and Sanford Zwickler.
 After some years, Richter gave up his law studies and joined Birnbaum full-time to become National Coordinator in which capacity he served until January 1990.
 Originally Birnbaum's fastest typist, he assumed the bulk of SSSJ's administrative routines, and became well known for his small "rapid response" demonstrations, his informative press releases, and together with Allan Miller, the compilation of massive lists of prisoners of conscience and refuseniks.